 Assignments are exercises designed to review major concepts, summarize pertinent results, demonstrate comprehension of material covered in lecture, and evaluate the ability of students to conduct independent research.
-Assignments will always be collected at the BEGINNING of the class in which they are due, unless otherwise noted by the instructor.

 Submission of Assignments: Over the course of the term, we may be engaged in a number of projects, assignments, activities that require both faculty-student and student-student collaboration that will be turned in for a grading or evaluated in another way.
 Thus, it will be vital that all parties take responsibility for their part in these activities.
 The instructor will provide clear objectives, adequate time, and necessary assistance for completing any projects, assignments, and activities.
 As students, you will be responsible for working together and managing your time such that you are prepared for due dates.